Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-if you have received the medal of honor for work and the bonus is less than your monthly salary, this bonus is not taxable.
+If you have received the medal of honor for work and the bonus is less than your monthly salary, this bonus is not not taxable.

-In addition to your salary, you can receive the exceptional purchasing power bonus.
+In addition to your salary, you can collect the value-sharing premium.

 The overtime are reportable.

-Overtime is exempt from income tax up to €7,500 per year.
+Overtime is exempt income tax up to €7,500 per year.

 Overtime beyond this limit is subject to tax.